iO-Academy/2020-jan-officeSignIn/api/README.md

     - if unsuccessful
         - `status 400`
             - `{ "Success": false, "Message": "No data retrieved or no data in database", "Data": [] }`
         - `status 500`
             - `{ "Success": false, "Message": "Unable to connect to server", "Data": [] }`

+**/api/visitorSignOut**

+###PUT
+- Sets visitor to signed out in the database (signed in flag to 0)
+- Logs time visitor signed out in the DB

+Visitor signing themself out (if one match):

+- Required
+    - `Name` - visitor's first name
+- Optional
+    - `Company` - company visitor represents

+    OR

+Admin user signing a visitor out (or if multiple matches for visitor signing themself out):

+- Required

+    -`id` - visitor's id (on click of a specific visitor)

+- Sends:
+  - `{ "Name": "string", "Company": "string" }`

+- Returns:
+    - if successful
+        - `status 200`
+        - `{ "Success": true, "Message": "Visitor successfully signed out", "Data": [] }`
+    - if unsuccessful
+        - `status 400`
+            - `{ "Success": false, "Message": "Name or ID is required", "Data": [] }`
+        - `status 500`
+            - `{ "Success": false, "Message": "Unable to connect to server", "Data": [] }`